Active Substance: vandetanib

 Caprelsa is indicated for the treatment of aggressive and symptomatic medullary thyroid cancer (MTC) in patients with unresectable locally advanced or metastatic disease.

-What is Caprelsa used for?
+What is Caprelsa and what is it used for?

 How is Caprelsa used?

 The medicine can only be obtained with a prescription and treatment with Caprelsa should be started and supervised by a doctor who has experience of treating medullary thyroid cancer, of using cancer medicines and of assessing electrocardiograms (ECG, a test that measures the electrical activity of the heart).
 Patients must be given a patient alert card containing important safety information and they must be informed by their doctor about the risks of Caprelsa.